alancaiqixin/qixincai.github.io/_pages/about.md

 Research Projects 研究项目
 ======

-PI, Intergenerational Reciprocity, Old-age Poverty, and Subjective Well-being From and Beyond the Perspective of Family Structure Heterogeneity, Funded by China Scholarship Council(202206360122), Expected completion date: Jun 2025 <br>
+1. **PI**, *Intergenerational Reciprocity, Old-age Poverty, and Subjective Well-being From and Beyond the Perspective of Family Structure Heterogeneity*, Funded by China Scholarship Council (202206360122), Expected completion date: Jun 2025 <br>

-PI, The Impact of Parental Migration on the Health of School-Aged Left-behind Children, Funded by Fundamental Research Funds for the Central Universities, and the Research Funds of Renmin University of China (20,000RMB), Expected completion date: Dec 2024 <br>
+2. **PI**, *The Impact of Parental Migration on the Health of School-Aged Left-behind Children*, Funded by Fundamental Research Funds for the Central Universities, and the Research Funds of Renmin University of China (20,000 RMB), Expected completion date: Dec 2024 <br>

-Co-PI, The Review Report of Social Security Fund's Non-Mandatory Central Provident Fund System, Funded by Social Security Fund, Macao SAR Government (408,000 MOP), Completion date: Dec 2020 <br>
+3. **Co-PI**, *The Review Report of Social Security Fund's Non-Mandatory Central Provident Fund System*, Funded by Social Security Fund, Macao SAR Government (408,000 MOP), Completion date: Dec 2020 <br>

-Co-PI, The Study of the Long-Term Adjustment Mechanism for the Benefit Amount of Pension Benefit of Social Security Fund of Macao SAR Government, Funded by Social Security Fund, Macao SAR Government (408,000 MOP), Completion date: Dec 2019 <br>
+4. **Co-PI**, *The Study of the Long-Term Adjustment Mechanism for the Benefit Amount of Pension Benefit of Social Security Fund of Macao SAR Government*, Funded by Social Security Fund, Macao SAR Government (408,000 MOP), Completion date: Dec 2019 <br>

-Co-PI, An Empirical Study of the Development of Social Security Fund, Macao SAR Government, Funded by Social Security Fund, Macao SAR Government (20,000 MOP), Completion date: Dec 2018
+5. **Co-PI**, *An Empirical Study of the Development of Social Security Fund, Macao SAR Government*, Funded by Social Security Fund, Macao SAR Government (20,000 MOP), Completion date: Dec 2018

 Research Interests 研究兴趣
 ======